usgs/earthquake-detection-formats/format-docs/Station.md

 The following are supplementary values that **may or may not** be provided as part of a station.
-* Quality - A decimal number that indicates the quality of the station
+* Quality - A decimal number that indicates the quality of the station, defaults to 1.0
 * Enable - A boolean flag indicating whether use of the station is enabled or not, defaults to true.
+* UseForTeleseismic - A boolean flag indicating whether to use the station for teleseismic algorithms, defaults to false.